A multidimensional Ramsey Theorem: Introduction

 It is not too hard to prove that $R_r(d,n)$ exists by an iterated application of Ramsey's Theorem.
-However, this gives an upper bound of tower-type.
+However, this would only give an upper bound of tower-type as a function of $d$.
 Our main goal is to show that a doubly exponential bound on $n^{d}$ suffices. \begin{theorem} Let $d$ be a positive integer.
 There exists $C_d>0$ such that for every $n,r$ the following holds.
 For $N\geq r^{r^{C_drn^{d}}}$, every $r$-colouring of $\ourbox^{d}\!K_N $ contains a copy of $\ourbox^{d}\!K_n$ which is monochromatic in every direction.
 That is, $R_r(d,n)\leq r^{r^{C_drn^d}}$. \end{theorem}